attorney755/Country_Information_App/README.md

 - **Testing**: Confirmed both servers are serving traffic via the load balancer, ensuring the setup works as intended.
 ```

-This updated README file includes information about the APIs used in your project and why they were chosen, providing a comprehensive overview of your deployment process and the technologies involved.
+This README file now includes the Docker Hub repository URL, image name, and tags, providing a comprehensive overview of your deployment process and the technologies involved.